cs3110/textbook/basics/function_application.md

 # Function Application

-Today we cover a somewhat simplified syntax of function application compared to what OCaml actually allows.
+Here we cover a somewhat simplified syntax of function application compared to what OCaml actually allows.

 **Syntax.**